VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 `whichkeyActive` is a boolean that will be set to `true` when whichkey is active including the time when it is excluding a command.
 This is rarely used and most of the use case can be replaced with `whichKeyVisible`

-`whichkeyVisible` is a boolean that will be set to `true` when whichkey menu is visible.
-Note that this will be `false` when transient menu is visible.
+- `whichkeyVisible` is a boolean that will be set to `true` when the whichkey menu is visible.
+  Note that this will be `false` when the transient menu is visible.

-`transientVisible` is a boolean that wil lbe set to `true` when the transient menu is visible.
+- `transientVisible` is a boolean that will be set to `true` when the transient menu is visible.

 ## Config